pikatchu/closedsource/book/0050-inquisitor.md

 Leo shrugged.
 "It was nothing."

 Jenny shook her head.
 "No, it wasn't.
-I—I’m sorry I ignored you this morning.
+I—I'm sorry I ignored you this morning.
 I was just… I felt so ashamed."

 She hesitated, her voice trembling slightly.

 “The pictures… everyone was talking about them…”

 Leo cut her off immediately.
-"I haven’t seen them.
+"I haven't seen them.
 And I never will."

 Jenny looked at him, her eyes shining, and without another word, she stepped forward and fell into his arms.